dialchain/dial/README.md

 ![DIAL-WORKFLOW](./img/../specs/img/dial-workflow.png?raw=true&width=5)

 Transfering control on a token occurs by the means of the current controller publishing a new declaration.
 In order to publish a declaration, (1) the current controller submits the declaration to one or more publishers of the token neighborhood (THost).
 (2) Addressed publishers verify the declaration and share the declaration with all other publishers of that neighborhood.
 (3) Each publisher of that neighborhood produces a verification certificat (VCert) and (4) sends the VCert to all publishers of the protocol neighborhood (NHost).
-(5) Upon receiving more than half of VCerts, each publisher of the protocol neighborhood creates a PCert and returns it to the submitting controller.
+(5) Upon receiving more than half of VCerts, each publisher of the protocol neighborhood creates a publication certificate (PCert) and returns it to the submitting controller.
 The declaration is considered published when the submitting controller is in possession of more than half of PCerts.

 # Key Entities